KSaifStack/KsaifStack/README.md

 My philosophy is simple: stay curious, and build things that matter.
 I enjoy tackling challenging problems, whether it's architecting full-stack systems or optimizing performance.

-Outside of coding, I'm involved in community leadership, volunteering, and I'm obsessed with pixel-perfect UI design.
+Outside of coding, I'm involved in community leadership, volunteering, and I'm obsessed with pixel-perfect UIs.

 ---